Kettering (constituency): Boundaries

+Historic

 1918–1950: The Urban Districts of Desborough, Kettering, and Rothwell, the Rural Districts of Brixworth, Kettering, and Oxendon, and in the Rural District of Northampton the parishes of Great Billing, Little Billing, and Weston Favell.

 The constituency created in 1950 included the generally (in the late 20th century) Labour-majority industrial town of Corby until the 1983 general election, when Corby gained its own constituency.

 1950–1974: The Municipal Borough of Kettering, the Urban Districts of Burton Latimer, Desborough, Corby and Rothwell, and the Rural Districts of Brixworth and Kettering.

 1974–1983: The Municipal Borough of Kettering, the Urban Districts of Burton Latimer, Corby, Desborough, and Rothwell, and the Rural District of Kettering.

 1983–1997: The Borough of Kettering, and the District of Daventry wards of Boughton and Pitsford, Brixworth, Clipston, Moulton, and Overstone and Walgrave.

 1997–2010: The Borough of Kettering, and the District of Daventry wards of Boughton and Pitsford, Brixworth, Clipston, Guilsborough, Moulton, Overstone and Walgrave, Spratton, and Welford.

 2010–2021: The Borough of Kettering.

 The Boundary Commission's Fifth periodic review of Westminster constituencies proposed an additional seat in Northamptonshire due to population growth in the county.
 Parliament approved its recommendations for 2010 which made way for the new constituency of South Northamptonshire.
 The resulting boundary changes resulted in the loss of the District of Daventry wards from the Kettering constituency.

-2024–present: The North Northamptonshire wards of Burton and Broughton, Corby Rural (part), Clover Hill, Desborough, Ise, Northall, Rothwell and Mawsley, Wicksteed and Windmill.
+2021–2024: With effect from 1 April 2021, the Borough of Kettering was abolished and absorbed into the new unitary authority of North Northamptonshire.
+From that date, the constituency comprised the District of North Northamptonshire wards of Burton and Broughton, Clover Hill, Desborough, Ise, Northall, Rothwell and Mawsley, and Wicksteed and Windmill.

+Current

+Following the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was increased in size by transferring a small part of the Corby Rural ward (as it existed on 1 April 2021) from Corby and East Northamptonshire.

+Further to a local government boundary review which came into effect in May 2025, the constituency now comprises the following wards of North Northamptonshire: